Interviews

 Graduated Harvard Medical School Class of 1984

-During her first year of medical school, Dr. Iezonni was diagnosed with mulitple sclerosis (MS).
-She completed her medical degree, and went directly into research rather than internship.
-Dr. Iezzoni became the first woman to be appointed professor in the department of medicine at Beth Israel Hospital in 1998.
-She is now the Director of the Mongan Insitute for Health Policy at Massachusetts General Hospital.
+During her first year of medical school, Dr. Iezonni was diagnosed with multiple sclerosis (MS).
+She completed her medical degree and went directly into research rather than internship.
+Dr. Iezzoni became the first woman to be appointed as a professor in the Department of Medicine at Beth Israel Hospital in 1998.
+She is now the Director of the Mongan Institute for Health Policy at Massachusetts General Hospital.

 "The Americans with Disabilities Act was signed on July 26th, 1990…all of a sudden now, people with disabilities had civil rights.
 And what happened to me back then could not possibly happen to a Harvard medical student now."